BillGR17/imupdate/README.md

-# ArchUpdater
+# imupdate

-ArchUpdater is a graphical utility for managing system updates on **Arch Linux**.
+imupdate is a graphical utility for managing system updates on **Arch Linux**.
 Built with C++23 and Dear ImGui, it provides a user-friendly interface to check for available updates using `checkupdates` and `paru`, visualize the list of packages, and execute the update process securely.

 ## Features